PramitSaha/markdown-cv/index.md

 `Sep2017 - Now`
 __Graduate Research Assistant,[HCT lab](https://hct.ece.ubc.ca/)__, Vancouver, Canada

-Using finite difference time domain (FDTD) approach to build a new vocal tract model which is the extension of existing 2D FDTD vocal tract model.
+By using finite difference time domain (FDTD) approach, I am currently building a new vocal tract model which is the extension of existing 2D FDTD vocal tract model.
 The model uses a new geometrical feature (depth) in its acoustic wave solver equation as an extra impedance parameter for a faster acoustic simulation.
+The scope of this project is to model the acoustics of human voice.

 `Jan2014 - Jan2017`
-__Software Test Engineer, [TCS](https://www.tcs.com/)__,Chennai, India
+__Software Test Engineer, [TCS](https://www.tcs.com/)__, Chennai, India

+- Add Experience

+`Sep2015 - Aug2016`
+__Software Test Engineer, [TCS](https://www.tcs.com/)__, London, UK

-- Sizar
+- Add Experience

+### Teaching Experience

-`1667 - death`
+`Jan2018 - Now`
-__Trinity College, Cambridge__
+__Teaching Assistant,[The University of British Columbia](https://hct.ece.ubc.ca/)__, Vancouver, Canada

+Responsibilities: Conducting tutorial sessions, managing student projects, lab and exam grading

+- CPEN441 - Human Computer Interfaces in Engineering Design (Spring 2018)
+- APSC160 - Introduction to Computation in Engineering Design (Fall 2018, Spring 2019)
+- CPEN211 - Introduction to Microcomputers (Fall 2019)

-- Fellow
+`Sep2017 - Now`
+__Peer Tutor,[The University of British Columbia](https://hct.ece.ubc.ca/)__, Vancouver, Canada

+- Individual tutorial sessions for students.
+- Have worked with students for the following courses: CPSC 302, CPSC 221, CPSC 100
+- Helping students with course materials and exam strategy

 ## Awards